ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 the performance objectives.
 Also, network inventory management allows operators to keep track of which devices are deployed in their networks, including relevant embedded software and hardware versions.

-Exposing standard interfaces to retrieve network elements capabilities as maintained in an inventory are key enablers for many applications.
+Exposing standard interfaces to retrieve network element components as maintained in an inventory are key enablers for many applications.
 For example, {{?I-D.ietf-teas-actn-poi-applicability}} identifies a gap about the lack of YANG data models that could be used at Abstraction and Control of TE Networks (ACTN) Multi-Domain Service Coordinator-Provisioning Network Controller Interface (MPI) level to report whole or partial network hardware inventory information available at domain controller level towards upper layer systems (e.g., Multi-Domain Service Coordinator (MDSC) or Operations Support Systems (OSS) layers).

 It is key for operators to coordinate with the industry towards the use of a